Skip to main content

 Tried: Running the binary with 'time ./need-for-speed' hoping it would complete if left long enough

-The alarm(1) call delivers SIGALRM after exactly 1 second, which kills the process with a signal - not a timeout you can wait out.
-The busy-wait loop would take millions of seconds, so no amount of patience resolves this at the OS level.
+alarm(1) delivers SIGALRM after exactly one second and kills the process with a signal; it is not a timeout you can outwait.
+The busy-wait loop would take millions of seconds, so no amount of patience fixes this at the OS level.

 Tried: Using 'strace ./need-for-speed' to trace system calls and spot the delay